 If you have head and neck cancer, you have a higher risk for developing dysphagia during and after cancer treatment.
 That's because of the location of your cancer and the side effects of chemotherapy, radiation treatment, or surgery.

-Please let us know if you are experiencing any of the following symptoms so we can help you find relief during cancer treatment for side effects like:
+The following side effects can occur as a result of the chemo and/or radiation therapy and can impact your comfort during swallowing.
+Please let us know if you are experiencing any of the following symptoms so we can help you find relief for side effects like:

 - Fibrosis – Stiffening and scarring of tissue due to radiation